-A: I’m sorry to hear about your circumstances.
-My answer to the question above (relating to heart surgery) is also relevant to your question.
+A: We’re sorry to hear about your circumstances.
+Our answer to the question above (relating to heart surgery) is also relevant to your question.

 An additional clause of the superannuation regulations provides some further flexibility for the DHS.
 The DHS can also authorise release of super benefits where the release is consistent with a ground specifically mentioned in the regulations.
 For more information on compassionate grounds, see SuperGuide article Accessing super early on ‘compassionate grounds’.

 You can also find more information on early release based on the compassionate ground of ‘medical treatment’ by clicking DHS medical treatment.

 When you do click on the link, scroll down the page and you can then access one of the documents you must submit to DHS by clicking on the link titled ‘Early release of Superannuation on Specified Compassionate Grounds Report by Medical or Dental Practitioner and/or Specialist form’, or by clicking here.